-- 5.1 Regardless of flight category (IFR or VFR), all aircraft within R421AB will continue to be deconflicted during critical stages of flight: defined as the departure and approach phase from/to an airfield when aircraft manoeuvrability is restricted.
-Examples include: - a.
-On departure, conflicting aircraft will be deconflicted from upwind/departure path; and - b.
-On approach, conflicting aircraft will be deconflicted from final path. - 5.2 Outside the circuit area, lateral, visual or vertical deconfliction may still be employed where deemed appropriate in order to minimise collision risk and reduce ATC and cockpit workloads.
+5.1 All aircraft within R421AB will be deconflicted during critical stages of flight, which is defined as the departure and approach phase from/to an airfield when aircraft manoeuvrability is restricted.
+Examples include:

+a.
+On departure, conflicting aircraft will be deconflicted from upwind/departure path; and b.
+On approach, conflicting aircraft will be deconflicted from final path.

+5.2 Outside the circuit area, lateral, visual or vertical deconfliction may still be employed in order to minimise collision risk and reduce ATC/cockpit workloads.